IBMStreams/pypi.streamsx.hdfs/README.md

 ### Composite Test with IBM Analytic Engine

 This test requires STREAMS_INSTALL set and a running Streams instance.
-Required envionment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location:
+Required environment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location:

 And requires a runing Ibm Analytics Engine with a running HDFS instance.

-Required envionment variable `ANALYTICS_ENGINE` that contains the Hadoop cluster webhdfs credentilas as a JSON string.
+Required environment variable `ANALYTICS_ENGINE` that contains the Hadoop cluster webhdfs credentilas as a JSON string.

 This test redas the IAE credentilas (HdfsUri, HdfsUser, HdfsPassword) and perform the following tests.

-1- The standart operator Beacon generates 1000 lines 2- HdfsFileSink writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)
+- The standard operator `Beacon` generates 1000 lines.
+- The `HdfsFileSink` opeartor writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)
-3- HdfsDirectoryScan scans the directory 'pytest' and delivers HDFS file names in output port.
+- The `HdfsDirectoryScan` operator scans the directory `pytest` and delivers HDFS file names in output port.
-4- HdfsFileSource reads HDFS files in directory 'pytest' deliverd by HdfsDirectoryScan and returns the lines of files in output port.
+- The `HdfsFileSource` operator reads HDFS files in directory `pytest` deliverd by HdfsDirectoryScan and returns the lines of files in output port.

 ```